 6 days/ 5 nights

-- – Five continental breakfasts and four dinners.
+- – All breakfasts and dinners.

 - – 24-speed bike rental, including HELMET,panniers, lock, repair kit, and map holder